-VLC media player is a free and open source cross-platform multimedia player that plays most multimedia files as well as discs, devices, and network streaming protocols.
+The VLC media player is a free and open-source cross-platform multimedia player that plays most multimedia files as well as discs, devices, and network streaming protocols.

 Chromium is an open-sourced web browser project made by Google.

-The FileZilla software program is a free-to-use (open source) FTP utility, allowing a user to transfer files from a local computer to a remote server.
+The FileZilla software program is a free-to-use (open-source) FTP utility, that allows a user to transfer files from a local computer to a remote server.

 Skype is an IP telephony service provider that offers free calling between subscribers and low-cost calling to people who don’t use the service.

 Dropbox is a cloud storage service that lets you save files online and sync them to your devices.

 Discord is a group-chatting platform originally built for gamers, but it has since become popular for many kinds of communities.